nimish1499/Analytics-Dashboard-ChartJS/README.md

 ## Deployment

-Deployed on Netlify, the live application can be accessed here: [(https://your-netlify-deployed-link.netlify.app)](https://analytics-dashboard-chartjs.netlify.app/).
+Deployed on Netlify, the live application can be accessed here: [Analytics Dashboard](https://analytics-dashboard-chartjs.netlify.app/).
 Netlify is chosen for its ease of use, continuous deployment from Git, and seamless Next.js application serving capabilities.

 ## Features

 ### Data Visualization

-- Mock data represents e-commerce metrics.
+- Mock data represents e-commerce metrics for the last three years.
 - Utilizes Chart.js to create visually appealing charts.
-- Includes line chart, bar chart, and pie chart to represent various data aspects.
+- Includes line chart, bar chart, and pie chart to represent various data aspects, allowing users to view and analyze sales, revenue, and user activity trends over the past three years.

 ### Responsive Design